 The photo angle is a bit different, but the tangerine tree in each photo (it’s at the center of the bottom image) will give you an idea just how much weed management we had to do when we moved in.

 I’ll be honest.
 It would be soooo much easier to fill a sprayer with poison that would kill noxious weeds right down to the root.
 But it’s just not worth it to me to put my family’s health — and that of our planet — at risk.
+I’m pretty committed to organic gardening, both for my family’s health and that of the planet.

 The organic weed control methods I use around here vary, depending upon the location and type of weed.